 In today’s post I am going to mention some strategies from a physical perspective, while bearing in mind that enhancing one of the four above areas, will likely influence the other three to some degree also.

-In a paper entitled ‘Acquired Resilience‘ the authors discuss how certain types of stressors, at the right dose and duration, may induce resilience.
+In one paper the authors discuss how certain types of stressors, at the right dose and duration, may induce resilience.
 This is in alignment with the saying “whatever doesn’t kill me makes me stronger”.
 The actual term for this is eustress, aka ‘good stress’.
 The stresses the authors discuss in the paper, that may induce resilience include:

 Ordinary toxins found in food (e.g resveratrol)